7 Facts Behind Arizona Bark Scorpion Myths

 Here’s the thing, though: bark scorpions rarely kill people.
 ‘Rare’ actually might be an understatement: since 1968, only two people have died in Arizona of a bark scorpion sting.
 That’s out of the thousands of people who are stung every year.

 For comparison, in the past 20 years, more people have been killed by snakes, bees, wasps, and dogs.
+While the initial sting often feels like a sharp electric shock, most healthy adults only experience localized swelling, tingling, and temporary numbness.

 #2.
 Baby scorpions are more venomous.